After playing PySol... i found inspiration to make a nice version of Tripeaks.

 Download

-Tk Time Killer is a geat little solitaire written by Greg Bacon.
+Tk Time Killer is a great little solitaire written by Greg Bacon.
 Unfortunately, I really hate Perl.
 And while Greg's version used Tk, it espoused Tcl for Larry Wall's bride-of-frankenstein creation.

 Anyway, it wasn't much effort to re-use plenty of TkSpider and code this game.
 Features include full undo, configurable decorations, a modest tally box and a few fancy mouse bindings.